AlecThomson/arrakis/docs/source/pipeline.rst

 --------------------
 So you're ready to run the pipeline?
 Make sure you've completed the :ref:`installation` and :ref:`Getting started` steps first.

 The Arrakis pipeline requires 36 calibrated MeasurementSets, one per ASKAP beam.
-You can obtain these from the Observatory (via `CASDA <https://research.csiro.au/casda/>`_) or produce them yourself with a pipline like `Flint <https://github.com/tjgalvin/flint>`_.
+You can obtain these from the Observatory (via `CASDA <https://research.csiro.au/casda/>`_) or produce them yourself with a pipeline like `Flint <https://github.com/tjgalvin/flint>`_.
 You'll need to have the visibilities stored in a single 'working' directory.

 :code:`spice_process` and :code:`spice_field` orchestrate the pipeline flow using `Prefect <https://prefect.io>`_ and `Dask <https://dask.org>`_.
 These script calls the other :code:`arrakis` modules to do the work.
-You can control which modules run in the configuration of :code:`spice_process` or :code:`spice_field`. :code:`spice_process` operates on the level of a single RACS fields, whereas :code:`spice_field` merges multiple fields togther.
+You can control which modules run in the configuration of :code:`spice_process` or :code:`spice_field`. :code:`spice_process` operates on the level of a single RACS fields, whereas :code:`spice_field` merges multiple fields together.
 You will need to run :code:`spice_process` on at least two fields before calling :code:`spice_field`.
 After running :code:`spice_process` or :code:`spice_field` you can run :code:`spice_cat` to produce a just a catalogue from the database values.

 Details of each module can be found in the API documentation.
 But broadly the stages are:
     * Imaging - Create image cubes from visibilities using `WSClean <https://wsclean.readthedocs.io/>`_.
 This will also convolve the cubes to a common spatial resolution.